oracle/dw-vldb-samples/att_clu_zone_map/README.md

 - You can also re-execute the tutorial setup from step number one (01_setup12c.sql): it will drop the aczm12c user and all its objects and then recreates it.

 <h3>Tutorial Overview</h3>

+Note that the generated data used in the tutorial is pseudo-random so your query results will not match the example output exactly.
+A 16K block size was when creating the sample output so the database statistic values you see will reflect differences in proportion the block size you are using.

 - Create a SALES_SOURCE fact (this is used as a source of data for the fact tables created later in this tutorial).
 - Create two dimension tables: PRODUCTS and LOCATIONS.